Jacksonville

 To discuss arranging an anatomical whole-body donation with a free cremation in Jacksonville, call Craig at (833) 402-9077.

 Do consider that NOT all whole-body donations are accepted at the time of death.
-This can depend on the needs of local medical schools, transportation services, and the health of the deceased at death.
+This depends on the needs of local medical schools, transportation services, and the deceased’s health status at death.

-What are the funeral service or cremation service options in Jacksonville?
+What are the funeral service or cremation service options in Jacksonville, FL?

 With the range of funeral service locations serving the Jacksonville area, you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 Decide if you want a traditional funeral, something more modern like a life celebration service, or if you want to consider cremation as a more affordable option.